 End lessons with reflection questions targeting conditional thinking: "Which strategy did you use today?
 Why did you choose it?"
 "What would you do differently next time?"
 "When would this strategy NOT be appropriate?"

-Learners develop conditional awareness by reflecting often, shifting focus from just getting answers right (Wiggins, 1998).
+Learners build conditional awareness when they reflect often.
+This shifts their focus away from just getting answers right (Wiggins, 1998).
 Reflection helps learners think strategically (Schön, 1983) about when to use specific knowledge (Bransford et al., 2000).

 Cross-Subject Transfer Tasks

-This encourages flexible thinking.
+This supports flexible thinking.
 Activities should let learners adapt strategies across subjects.
-After learning comparison in history, learners can compare English characters.
-Geography data set comparisons are another option (Bransford et al., 2000).
+After learning comparison in history, learners can use the same idea to compare English characters.
+They can also compare geography data sets (Bransford et al., 2000).

-Explicit transfer instruction includes: "How is comparing historical sources similar to comparing poems?"
+Explicit transfer instruction asks learners to connect ideas across subjects.
+For example: "How is comparing historical sources similar to comparing poems?"
 "What aspects of our history comparison method won't work for poetry analysis?"

 Assessing Conditional Knowledge